12 ESL Activities for Children to Make English Class More Fun

 The key to making educative play fun and useful is to make sure that you engage students without frustrating them.
-Asking them repetitive questions or simply asking too many questions can be frustrating and counterproductive.
-Ask about one question every minute or so.
+Asking them repetitive questions or asking too many questions can be counterproductive.
+As a rule of thumb, ask about one question every minute or so.

 Encourage students to answer you in English, but don’t force them to speak to one another in English.
 As things progress, they may speak to one another in English of their own accord—which is proof that your efforts are paying off!

 If you have slightly older students who can handle a bit more structure, you can organize role play activities.
 These will help them move beyond simply recalling vocabulary so they can start consciously putting English sentences together.

 Kids can act out scenarios as simple as playing “restaurant” or “doctor’s office” in English.
 Such interactions encourage creativity, build confidence and foster ease of communication—all in a supportive, low-stress environment.

 Of course, they may not know exactly how these interactions are supposed to go, especially in English.